-Bancy lives with her father and her mother.
-She is responsible for helping in the kitchen, running errands and cleaning.
+In her home, Bancy helps by helping in the kitchen, running errands and cleaning.
+She lives with her father and her mother.
 Her father is sometimes employed and her mother maintains the home.
 There are 3 children in the family.

 As part of Compassion's ministry, Bancy participates in church activities.
 She is also in high school where her performance is average.
 Jumping rope, playing ball games and hide-and-seek are her favorite activities.

 Your love and support will help Bancy to receive the assistance she needs to develop her potential.
 Please pray for her.

 Bancy lives on the plains of Isinya, home to approximately 40,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and thatch roofs.
 The primary ethnic group is Maasai and the most commonly spoken language is Kimaasai.

 The regional diet consists of maize, beans, beef, potatoes and goat.
 Common health problems in this area include malaria, typhoid fever, HIV/AIDS and parasites.
 Most adults in Isinya are unemployed but some work as animal herders and earn the equivalent of $5 per month.
 This community needs water, educational materials and HIV/AIDS awareness programs.